centifanto/centifanto.github.io/_posts/2023-04-12-Why and how I use Obsidian.md

 ## Tags vs Backlinks vs Folders
 The great debate.
 Which one should you use?
 There are no necessarily wrong answers, but I believe each one has it's strength if used properly.
 Here's my definition and use cases for each.

+*Quick note: Obsidian really shines when backlinking is prioritized.
+I use the other two options  in moderation, but primarily lean on backlinks to write [Zettlekasten](https://zettelkasten.de/introduction/) style notes.
+Game changer with this mindset when crafting a second brain.*

 #### Tags
 *Example: `#cloud`